ARitz-Cracker/browser-requirifier/README.md

 				// You don't need to specify a module's dependencies, that'll happen automatically.
 But you have to specify YOUR dependencies
 				"node_modules/base_dependency"
 			],
+			// This is optional
+			"copyVerbatim": [
+				"file.txt",
+				"assets_folder"
+			],
 			"startPoint": "browser.js"
 		},
 		// This is optional, name of list can be arbitrary;